Kaydontknow/Kaydontknow/README.md

 - 👋 Hi, I’m @Kaydontknow
 - 👀 I’m interested in front-end development, hoping to get into back-end in the future.
-- 🌱 I’m currently learning html, css, javascript.
 - 💞️ I’m looking to collaborate on anything.
 I am looking for any experience and to quick start my career in web development.
-- 📫 How to reach me b email at kaymemia@gmail.com
+- 📫 How to reach me by email at kaymemia@gmail.com

 <!---
 Kaydontknow/Kaydontknow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.